-False, secret social media ads will very likely mislead millions of voters in the next Canadian election -- unless they are effectively stopped!
+Secret false social media ads will very likely mislead millions of voters in the next Canadian election (and possibly in provincial elections) — unless they are effectively stopped.

 Please send your letter now using the form on this page, and please help spread the word by Liking and Tweeting this page.

 Federal political party leaders need to work together and pass a law to: